DNS, WHOIS & IP tools for .ca and beyond

 Authoritative Answer

-The authoritative server returns the actual record data, such as the destination IP address.
+The authoritative server returns the actual record data requested, such as the exact destination IP address.

-Your browser receives the IP, caches it temporarily, and continues loading the website.
+Your browser receives the IP, caches it temporarily, and connects to the website.

-A Maps a domain to an IPv4 address
+Maps a domain name directly to an IPv4 address.

-AAAA Maps a domain to an IPv6 address
+Maps a domain name to a modern IPv6 address.

-CNAME Alias that points one hostname to another
+An alias that points one hostname to another hostname.

-TXT Stores text data such as SPF, DKIM, and verification
+Stores text data, mostly for SPF, DKIM, and verification.

 Securing DNS

-DNS was not originally designed with privacy and authentication in mind.
-Modern standards improve that.
+DNS wasn’t originally built with privacy or authentication in mind.
+Modern standards fixed that.

 DNSSEC

-Adds signatures to DNS responses so resolvers can verify authenticity and reduce spoofing risk.
+Adds cryptographic signatures to DNS responses so resolvers can verify authenticity and eliminate spoofing.

 DoH & DoT

-DNS over HTTPS and DNS over TLS encrypt queries to help protect privacy between devices and resolvers.
+DNS over HTTPS and DNS over TLS encrypt queries to protect privacy between your device and the resolver.

 Cloudflare DNS